9vlc/ptnotes/notes/dumping_amdgopdriver.md

 - `cp "$(find ext/OUTPUT -name '*image section*')"/body.bin ./AmdGopDriver`
 - `file AmdGopDriver`
 - now, if the output of `file` is "TE image" or "data", rename AmdGopDriver to AmdGopDriver.te. if it is PE32, rename it to AmdGopDriver.efi
-- if you got a TE image, go to 4.1. if you got pe32, skip to 5.
+- if you got a TE image, go to `converting TE to EFI` if you got pe32, skip to `converting the efi to a pci option rom`.

-4.1. converting TE to EFI
+### converting TE to EFI

 we are going to do this right in the directory with AmdGopDriver.te
 - compile TE2PE:
 ```sh